RainThunder/fefates-tools/README.md

 * Main game: You can use one of the following methods:
   * Use [NTR CFW](https://github.com/44670/BootNTR/releases)'s LayeredFS plugin.
   * Rebuild entire RomFS folder with [RomFS Builder](https://github.com/SciresM/RomFS-Builder/releases) to use with [HANS](https://smealum.github.io/3ds).
   * Rebuild 3DS or CIA to use with Gateway 3DS or CFW.
-Again, [the guide that was mentioned above](http://gbatemp.net/threads/383055/) is okay to follow.
+Read one of the guide that was mentioned above for more details.
 * DLC: [Here](http://gbatemp.net/threads/397560/page-5#post-5906138).

 # List of modules and tools